Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Albion shows a median taxpayer income of $63,648 and an average of $87,578 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is higher than Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $72,552 (median) and $99,830 (average).
-Census data shows individual earnings at the 89th percentile nationally are $1,161 weekly.
-The largest income bracket comprises 37.7% earning $1,500 - 2,999 weekly, with 1,896 residents in this category.
-This mirrors the surrounding region where 33.3% occupy this bracket.
-High housing costs consume 17.5% of income, but strong earnings place disposable income at the 67th percentile.
+Albion SA2 had a median taxpayer income of $63,648 and an average of $87,578 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is significantly higher than Greater Brisbane's median income of $55,645 and average income of $70,520 during the same period.
+By September 2025, estimated median income would be approximately $72,552 and average income around $99,830, based on a Wage Price Index growth of 13.99% since financial year 2022.
+Census data shows individual earnings in Albion SA2 are at the 89th percentile nationally, with weekly incomes of $1,161.
+The largest income bracket comprises 37.7% earning between $1,500 and $2,999 weekly, with 1,896 residents falling into this category, mirroring the surrounding region where 33.3% occupy this bracket.
+High housing costs consume 17.5% of income in Albion SA2, but strong earnings place disposable income at the 66th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income